 - 1. Shanklea's contextual information. - 2.
 What is SEND and how do I know my child needs extra support? - 3.
 Staff responsible for overseeing SEND at Shanklea. - 4.
 What will happen if a concern is identified? - 5.
 How is my child's learning evaluated, reviewed and assessed? - 6.
-What is the impact of Shanklea's provision for pupils with SEND? - 7.
+How is Shanklea supporting SEND learners through the Coronavirus Pandemic? - 7.
 What are the arrangements for supporting pupils in moving between phases of education? - 8.
 As a parent, how will you help me to support my child? - 9.
 What support will there be for my child's overall well-being? - 10.
 How accessible is Shanklea? - 11.
 What about my child's medical needs? - 12.
 Safeguarding pupils with SEND - 13.
 What are Shanklea's admission arrangements for pupils with SEND? - 14.
 What are the arrangements for handling complaints made by parents of children with SEND?
 Glossary of terms.